reporting pixel for marketing campaign

 I wasn’t a business major in college.
 Do I need to take any classes before enrolling?

 There are 3 prerequisite courses that may need to be taken if they were not needed for your bachelor’s degree.
 If you need to take any of these courses, it is advised that you take them early in the program.
 Prerequisites needed are: accounting, finance, and economics.
-These courses can be taken at Rockford University within the MBA program, but do not count towards your 36 MBA credit hours and must be taken prior to graduating.
+These courses can be taken at Rockford University within the MBA program, but do not count towards your 33 MBA credit hours and must be taken prior to graduating.
 You may take a proficiency exam if you feel you have gained the knowledge of a particular prerequisite.
 The cost is $50 per exam.
-Contact the Office of Adult & Graduate Admission at 815-226-4040 for a transcript evaluation and for information on the proficiency exam.
+Contact the Office of Admission at 815-226-4050 for a transcript evaluation and for information on the proficiency exam.

 I have a busy schedule.
 How often do MBA classes meet?